DevIncept/DSA-Module-1/ArrayRotation/README.md

 ## Method to Left Rotate Array

-For multiple Elements instead of rotating one by one use simple methode.
+For multiple Elements instead of rotating one by one use simple method.

 To rotate K elements to right side from left side do below steps

-1. Divide Array into to part
+1. Divide Array into two part

     I. First part contain first K elements of array.